ktelep/XtremIOSnap/README.md

 Contributing
 -----------
 Please contribute in any way to the project.
-Specifically, normalizing differnet image sizes, locations, and intance types would be easy adds to enhance the usefulness of the project.
+Specifically, normalizing differnet image sizes, locations, and instance types would be easy adds to enhance the usefulness of the project.

 Licensing